hdykeman/listAssist/README.md

 which days a task should be completed is used to filter out any tasks that are not due on the day the program is executed.

+If executed with no arguments, listAssist will default to the file ./daily_tasks.csv

 Input files must be in the following format:

   task_name,u,t,d